DevenDucommun/android-crash-monitor-py/README.md

 ```
 Then double-click `launch-gui.py` to start the graphical interface!

+**Note for macOS users:** The installer automatically installs modern Python to avoid tkinter deprecation warnings.

 ### Option 1: Install from PyPI (Recommended)
 ```bash
 pip install android-crash-monitor